 Indeterminate plants are tall and sometimes leggy plants where the fruit will ripen at different times during the growing season.
 Staking this type calls for tall cages or guy-wire type support.
 If you have seen tomato plants as tall as houses, chances are those were indeterminate plants.
 This type is good for people that live in areas that have a long growing season, commercial growing, and for people that want fresh tomatoes throughout their growing period.

 Heirloom tomatoes are plants that have been passed down through at least 50 generations.
 They are also called open-pollinated seeds.
 Saving and growing seeds from this type will produce an identical plant to the one from which the seeds came.
-Heirloom tomatoes often have to “old world” flavor/taste gardeners have come to love and are either determinate or indeterminate.
+Heirloom tomatoes often have an “old world” flavor/taste, that gardeners have come to love, and are either determinate or indeterminate.

 Organic seeds/plants can be are either determinate or indeterminate, hybrid or heirloom.
 Being organic simply means that the plants that the seeds in the packet or starter plant came from were grown in accordance with certified organic standards.

 Now, within each category there are literally hundreds of varieties, some for sauce, some for slicing, some cherry size, some early producing, some grown for northern or southern climates, some with a lot of meat and less seeds, some with great flavor, some yellow, red or orange, some with stripes, some almost black, and so on….with so many to choose from it can be overwhelming.